 Every time you allow your focus to get trapped into an allegedly pleasurable activity, by interrupting what you were doing, you are experiencing this demotivating habit.
 If you’re into social media, you know what I mean.
 Twitter or Facebook are the most popular shiny things which are invading our territory.

 But there are many other versions of it.
 Starting a conversation with your office colleague, for instance.
 Looking outside of your office window.
 Turning on the TV, if you’re working from home.
-Calling a friend in the middle of something you’re just doing, only to find out “how is he”.
+Calling a friend in the middle of something you’re just doing, only to find out “how is he doing lately”.
 All of these are forms of the “look, something shiny syndrome”.

 Or doing too much too fast.
 I’m a very good candidate for this habit because I crave to see things happening.
 If things aren’t happening with the speed of light, I usually consider this to be a big problem.
 I want it now and I want it all.
 So, when I’m starting something, I’m totally immersing myself into it.
 Up to the point that I sometimes forget why I started it in the first place.